 - Determinations that the study has appropriate plans for research involving special populations, including children, prisoners, pregnant women, fetuses, neonates of uncertain viability or nonviable neonates, and individuals lacking consent capacity

-- For initial review submissions, determination and documentation of the level of risk
+- For initial review submissions not subject to FDA regulations, determination and documentation of the level of risk

 - For determinations of unanticipated problem involving risks to subjects or others, or serious and/or continuing noncompliance, or if the IRB suspends or terminates approval of research: